Shlomo Goren: Third Temple in Jerusalem

-Dig at alleged "Gate Synagogue"
+Illegal excavation sites

 In the summer of 1983, Goren and several other rabbis joined Rabbi Yehuda Getz, who worked for the Religious Affairs Ministry at the Western Wall, in touring a chamber underneath the mount that Getz had illegally excavated, where the two claimed to have seen the Ark of the Covenant.
 The excavation was shortly discovered and resulted in a massive brawl between young Jews and Arabs in the area.
 The access tunnel to the chamber was quickly sealed with concrete by Israeli police.
 The sealed entrance can be seen from the Western Wall Tunnel, which opened to the public in 1996.